-For the years ended January 31, 2020 and 2019, the Company issued common stock of 1,064 and 6,059 shares, respectively, for stock options exercised prior to vesting.
-For the years ended January 31, 2020 and 2019, the Company repurchased 5,677 and 35,668 shares, respectively, of common stock related to unvested stock options at the original exercise price due to the termination of employees.
-As of January 31, 2020 and 2019, there were 14,332 and 59,356 shares, respectively, held by employees and directors that were subject to potential repurchase at an aggregate price of \$0.1 million and \$0.5 million, respectively.
+For the year ended January 31, 2020, the Company issued common stock of 1,064 shares, respectively, for stock options exercised prior to vesting.
+There were no shares of the Company's common stock issued during the year ended January 31, 2021 for stock options exercised prior to vesting.
+For the years ended January 31, 2021 and 2020, the Company repurchased 960 and 5,677 shares, respectively, of common stock related to unvested stock options at the original exercise price due to the termination of employees.
+As of January 31, 2021 and 2020, there were 1,135 and 14,332 shares, respectively, held by employees and directors that were subject to potential repurchase at an aggregate price of \$0.01 million and \$0.1 million, respectively.